andremann/argos-dmps/README.md

 The tool runs in two sequential steps:

-1. **Fetch IDs** — queries the public Argos API to collect the IDs of all DMPs (latest versions only) and saves them to a file.
+1. **Fetch IDs** — queries the public Argos API to collect the IDs of all DMPs and saves them to a file.
 2. **Download XMLs** — uses those IDs to download each DMP as an XML export, one file per DMP.

 ---